Demo

 The animation shows typing inside the link in CKEditor 5 rich text editor.

 To type before or after a link, move the caret to its boundary, then press the Arrow key ( or ) away from the link once.
-The link is no longer highlighted and whatever text you type or formatting you apply will not be inside the link:
+The link stops from being highlighted, and whatever text you type or formatting apply will not be inside the link:

 The animation shows typing before the link in CKEditor 5 rich text editor.